ckessler2/SAIV_2025_Alsomitra/README.md

 pip install tf2onnx==1.16.1
 pip install matplotlib
 ```
+Now the training script (main.py) should run with no issues.

 # Part 3 - Running inference / simulations in MATLAB

 # Part 4 - Verification in Vehicle